See it with real numbers

 Reports turn the current debt picture into a plain-English explanation, while the payoff workbook gives spreadsheet-level detail when the user needs it.

-- Living Reports explain the current situation and selected route in plain language.
+- Premium Detailed Reports explain the current situation and selected route in plain language.

 - Snapshot Reports preserve a shorter view of the saved assumptions.